Last updated: 18 October 2021

 When you have completed the details for the first referee, click ‘add details’ to enable you to provide information for your second referee.

 Please click the ‘Next’ button at the bottom of the page once you have completed the screen.

 Please read the declaration carefully and tick that you agree with the statement.

-You are required to state whether you are related to, or closely acquainted with, either a member of the University Council or an employee of the University.
+You are required to state whether you are related to, or closely acquainted with, either a member of the University Council, an employee of the University or its subsidiary company.
 We wish to ensure that the selection process is not prejudiced in any way.
 Any deliberate failure to make a disclosure will disqualify you.
 If a relationship is discovered after appointment, this may result in dismissal.

 By submitting your application you are confirming you understand and accept that, in accordance with the Data Protection Legislation, the information provided in the form will be used in the recruitment and selection process, and will form the basis of your personnel record if you successfully secure the position.
 It will also be held on a database and used for Equal Opportunities monitoring purposes.

-The University will use the information provided by you only for administrative purposes, including analysis for management information, statutory returns, examples include but are not limited to the Higher Education Statistical Agency (HESA) return and Freedom of Information Requests, and benchmarking.
+The University and its subsidiary company will use the information provided by you only for administrative purposes, including analysis for management information, statutory returns, examples include but are not limited to the Higher Education Statistical Agency (HESA) return and Freedom of Information Requests, and benchmarking.
 All information used in this way will be in an anonymised format.

-Further information about how the University collects and uses employment applicant data is outlined in our Privacy Notice below.
+Further information about how the University or its subsidiary company collects and uses employment applicant data is outlined in our Privacy Notice below.